purduesigbots/pros-docs/v5/okapi/tutorials/walkthrough/clawbot.rst

 Autonomous Routine
 ------------------

-To illustrate the closed-loop control method that `ChassisController <../../api/chassis/controller/abstract-chassis-controller.html>`_ has, let's make a simple autonomous routine to drive in a square.
+To illustrate the closed-loop control method that `ChassisController
+<../../api/chassis/controller/abstract-chassis-controller.html>`_ has, let's make a simple
+autonomous routine to drive in a square.

-Writing an autonomous routine is much easier when distances and turns can be done with real life units, so let's configure the `ChassisController <../../api/chassis/controller/abstract-chassis-controller.html>`_ with the clawbot chassis's dimensions.
-This will require a change to the drive's constructors; two additional parameters are needed.
-The first is the gearset of the motors on the chassis, in this example we will use the standard Green cartridges.
+Writing an autonomous routine is much easier when distances and turns can be done with real life units, so let's configure the `ChassisController
+<../../api/chassis/controller/abstract-chassis-controller.html>`_ with the clawbot chassis's
-The second is a `list <http://www.cplusplus.com/reference/initializer_list/initializer_list/>`_ containing firstly the wheel diameter (4") and secondly, the width of the chassis (11.5").
+dimensions.
+This will require that we specify two additional parameters.
+The first is the gearset of the motors on the chassis, in this example we will use the standard green cartridges.
+The second is a `list <http://www.cplusplus.com/reference/initializer_list/initializer_list/>`_ containing the wheel diameter (``4`` inches) and the width of the chassis (``11.5`` inches).

 .. highlight:: cpp
 .. code-block:: cpp
    :linenos:

-   // Chassis Controller - lets us drive the robot around with open- or closed-loop control auto drive = ChassisControllerFactory::create(
+   // Chassis Controller - lets us drive the robot around with open- or closed-loop control auto drive = ChassisControllerBuilder()
-     1, 10,
-     AbstractMotor::gearset::green,
-     {4_in, 11.5_in}
-   );
+                 .withMotors(1, -10)
+                 .withGearset(AbstractMotor::gearset::green)
+                 .withDimensions({4_in, 11.5_in})
+                 .build();

 After this, you can move the chassis in actual units, such as inches and degrees.